-INTERACTIVE MEDIA I COLLEGE TECH PREP Credit 2
+INTERACTIVE MEDIA I (NV) COLLEGE TECH PREP Year Credit 2 Gra

-Grade: 11 Est. Fee \$35

-This is a four course program.
-Students take two courses junior year and two courses senior year.
+YearCredit 2Grade: 11Est.
+Fee \$35This is a four course program.Students take two courses junior year and two courses senior year.Over two years in interactive media students will two courses senior year.
 Over two years in interactive media students will study design techniques, creating and editing digital images, web design, and video and sound.